sandeepone/gleez-mango/README.md

 ## Future Plans

-- Implement Cache Storage
+- Implement Cache Viewer
-- Implement Session Storage
+- Implement Session Viewer
 - Implement GUI for settings
 - More pure and correct English in the documentation and the string resources

 ##  Special thanks to